fluidkey/fluidkey-stealth-account-kit/technical-walkthrough.md

 ## 3. Stealth Accounts

 Fluidkey currently uses 1/1 [Safe smart accounts](https://github.com/safe-global/safe-contracts) as stealth accounts.
-They act as stealth addresses with the added UX benefits of smart accounts, such as:
+They act as stealth addresses with the added UX benefits of smart accounts, such as gas sponsorship.
-- Gas sponsorship
-- Multisig compatibility
-- Key rotation
-- Compatibility with other Safe modules

-A drawback to be aware of, is that like regular Safes, stealth smart account addresses are not usable across multiple chains.
-Users therefore need to ensure they use an address generated for the chain they are receiving funds on.

-For every available chain, Fluidkey provides users with a static ENS of the form `username.chain_shortname.fkey.id/eth`, such as `user.op.fkey.id` on Optimism.
-This identifier resolves a new stealth address specific to the chain on every query.
-This allows users to send funds to a single human-readable identifier while protecting recipient privacy.
+By using Safe as the underlying smart account, Fluidkey users also benefit from the security of a battle-tested smart account implementation.

 ### 3.a.
 Stealth Signer Derivation